 2013-2014 CLIFF Recipients

-This year's recipients will spend 3-4 months at CGIAR centers, working with scientists affiliated with the Standard Assessment of Mitigation Potential and Livelihoods in Smallholder Systems (SAMPLES) project, where they will learn research principles and methods applicable to their own PhD research.
+CLIFF recipients will spend 3-4 months at CGIAR centers, working with scientists affiliated with the Standard Assessment of Mitigation Potential and Livelihoods in Smallholder Systems (SAMPLES) project, where they will learn research principles and methods applicable to their own PhD research.
+The 2013-2014 cohort members of CLIFF are listed in the following table.

 |Name||PhD research topic||University of enrollment||Country of PhD study||CGIAR host institution|